Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 ### Default Retriever<a name="defaultRet" id="defaultRet"></a>

 This is a user written implementation that acts as the default if no image retriever type is specified.
 If no such implementation is included then type must be specified for the source to function.
 It must be named "DefaultRetriever" and be placed in the `io.vantiq.extsrc.objectRecognition.imageRetriever` package.
+It can be added either by adding the implementation to `<repo location>/objectRecognitionSource/src/main/io/vantiq/extsrc/objectRecognition/imageRetriever` before running `./gradlew assemble` or by inserting the class as a jar into `<install location>/objectRecognitionSource/lib` and adding it to the `CLASSPATH` in `<install location>/objectRecognitionSource/bin/objectRecognitionSource` and `<install location>/objectRecognitionSource/bin/objectRecognitionSource.bat`.

 ### Camera Retriever<a name="camRet" id="camRet"></a>